muzammilkazmi86/Git_jenkins_Pipe/Readme.md

 ## Initialization of EC2 Instance
 1. Initialize an EC2 Ubuntu Instance which will act as a node to configure your project
-2. Inside the instance run the commands below to give the instance ability to load virtual environment: sudo apt-get update sudo apt-get upgrade sudo apt-get install python3-venv
+2. Inside the instance run the commands below to give the instance ability to load virtual environment. sudo apt-get update sudo apt-get upgrade sudo apt-get install python3-venv